marmelab/json-graphql-server/README.md

             "id": "1",
             "title": "Lorem Ipsum",
             "views": 254,
+            "User": {
+                "name": "John Doe"
+            },
+            "Comments": [
+                { "body": "Consectetur adipiscing elit" },
+                { "body": "Nam molestie pellentesque dui" }, ]
         }
     }
 }
 ```

 The json-graphql-server accepts queries in GET and POST.
-Under the hood, it uses [Apollo's `graphql-server` module](http://dev.apollodata.com/tools/graphql-server/requests.html).
+Under the hood, it uses [the `express-graphql` module](https://github.com/graphql/express-graphql).
 Please refer to their documentations for details about passing variables, etc.

 Note that the server is [GraphiQL](https://github.com/skevy/graphiql-app/releases) enabled, so you can query your server using a full-featured graphical user interface, providing autosuggest, history, etc.